tachyons/gitlab-pages/README.md

 A file containing such list can be specified using `SSL_CERT_FILE` environment variable.
 (`SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt` on Debian)

-This make it possible to listen on privileged ports and makes it harder for the process to read files outside of `pages-root`.
+This makes it possible to listen on privileged ports and makes it harder for the process to read files outside of `pages-root`.

 Example: